pjambet/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 Our `Dict` class does not require any arguments, it is initialized with two empty hash tables, and a rehash index set to `-1`, indicating that it is not in a rehashing state.
 The rehashing index is used to keep track of the progress throughout rehashing.
 Its value will change from `0` to `@hash_tables[0].size - 1` as we rehash the table, and reset to `-1` when completed.

-The first method we need to add to the `Dict` class is `set`, it will be used to add or update an element to a dictionary.
+The first method we need to add to the `Dict` class is `add`, it will be used to add an element to a dictionary.
 This is needed for the `SET` command.
+This method always expects the called to check that the key is not already present and will fail if it finds a matching key.

 ``` ruby
 # dict.rb